turingschool/front-end-curriculum/projects/number-guesser.md

 - An input field for guessing the number
 - A button for submitting a guess
 - A button for clearing the input field
-- A button that resets the game to its initial state
+- A button that resets the game to its initial state (changes the random number to guess to a new random number)
 - An element that displays the users most recent guess
+  - If there hasn't been a guess yet, then indicate that in this display element
 - An element that displays a message to user
   - If their guess is too high, it should display: "That is too high"
   - If their guess is too low, it should display: "That is too low"